 Yes, we ask that no more than two students per school submit an application.
 If there are multiple eligible students at a school, we suggest the school host an internal selection process to identify the top two candidates to move forward with submitting an application.

 Only students who are juniors at a public high school during the current academic year may apply.

 No. The educator nominee must be a principal, vice principal, guidance counselor, or classroom teacher from the student's high school who intends to work at the high school during the following academic year.

 Educators submit their nominating information as part of the student's application.
 The student will be provided a link to send to the educator they nominate.
 This link is unique and tied to the specific student’s application.
 The form includes basic questions about background, teaching style, and a few short written responses.

 Scores from at least one of these standardized tests are required as part of the application.
 An unofficial copy of your score report is sufficient—we do not require an official copy from ETS.

 Applications must be completed and submitted by February 8, 2019.
 A complete application includes all parts of the application, including the principal's letter of support, the educator nominee form, and two letters of recommendation.

-To start an application, you must first affirm eligibility and create a profile.
-Your profile allows you to save and return to your application any time prior to the deadline.
+To start an application, students must first affirm eligibility and create a profile.
+A profile allows you to save and return to your application any time prior to the deadline.
 Once you submit your application, it can no longer be edited.
 Here’s what to look forward to as you complete your application.

-This part includes basic background information, school details, coursework, standardized test scores, extra-curricular activities, and three written essay responses to be able to share what is most important to you – your passions, your accomplishments, and your community contributions.
+1. Part One: Your Story: Basic demographic information, school details, coursework, standardized test scores, extra-curricular activities you participate in, and three written essay responses to be able to share what is most important to you – your passions, your accomplishments, and your community contributions.
 Be sure to have unofficial copies of transcripts and test scores to upload.